madprops/ezkl/README.md

 `ezkl list` can be used to list all remembered paths.

 If more than one matches are found, rofi is shown to pick one.

+You can use `cd` at the end of a jump.
+For example:

+`z code cd ezkl` might go to ~/code/ezkl in a single operation.